ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-1.md

 }
 ```

 Thanks to the upcast conversion, our abbreviation added in the `index.html` should work now.
-Rebuild and check it out yourself.
+Rebuild the editor and check it out yourself.

 {@img assets/img/abbreviation-part1-3.png Screenshot of the editor showing working abbreviation.}